gsbdarc/rcpedia_mockup/docs/_user_guide/storage.md

 **GSB Students**

 While ZFS is primarily a resource for Stanford GSB faculty, under certain conditions Stanford GSB graduate students may also be granted project space in ZFS.
-If you feel you are in need of student project space on ZFS (as distinct from a faculty led project) please contact us at <gsb_darcresearch@stanford.edu>.
+If you feel you are in need of student project space on ZFS (as distinct from a faculty led project) please contact [DARC](mailto:gsb_darcresearch@stanford.edu).
 The default size for student project space is 200 GB, but let us know if you need more space for your student project.

 ### Yen Home Directories